Privacy Notice Dated April 18th 2018

 8. Distance selling regulations

 If the Customer is buying as a ‘consumer’, as defined in The Consumer Protection (Distance Selling) Regulations 2000, the Customer may, provided he or she has taken reasonable care of the Goods, return the Goods and be repaid the price paid in respect of them within 7 working days (excluding Saturday and Sunday and any UK Bank Holiday) after their delivery.
-To return Goods on this basis, the Customer must notify the Company in writing and return the Goods, in their original packaging, within the 7 day period to the address of the Company quoting the Customer’s account number and order number.
+To return Goods on this basis, the Customer must notify the Company in writing and return the Goods, in their original packaging, within the 7 day period.
+Returns should go to the address of the Company quoting the Customer’s account number and order number.
 Goods should be returned with proof of posting and the Customer is responsible for payment of all postage costs.
-In respect of certain Goods the Company may prefer to arrange collection itself and, if requested, the Customer will allow the Company to collect the Goods and will assist in the arrangements for the Goods’ collection.
+In respect of certain Goods the Company may prefer to arrange collection itself.
+It this is requested, the Customer will allow the Company to collect the Goods and will assist in the arrangements for the Goods’ collection.
 All reasonable costs of collection will be borne by the Customer.
 The Customer is responsible for the care and custody of the Goods pending their return or collection.
 Following receipt of Goods which comply with this Condition, the Company will refund to the Customer the price paid in respect of the Goods less any costs of collection.

 All specifications, drawings, illustrations, data sheets, descriptions and particulars of weights, dimensions, capacity or other details including, without limitation, any statements regarding compliance with legislation or regulation wherever they appear, (including on despatch notes, invoices or packaging) are intended to give a general idea of the Goods, but will not form part of the Contract.